 04/ELEMENTS OF HEALTH AND SAFETY BY DESIGN

 4.1 Key principles of Health and Safety by Design

-As shown in Figure 4, there are five key principles that make up Health and Safety by Design.
+As shown in Figure 4, WorkSafe's Approach to Health and Safety by Design outlines five key principles.
 They are discussed in more detail below.